New Zealand national cricket team: Inter-war period

-In 1927 NZ toured England.
+In 1927 NZ toured England for the first time.
 They played 26 first-class matches, mostly against county sides.
 They won seven matches, including those against Worcestershire, Glamorgan, Somerset and Derbyshire.
 On the strength of the performances of this tour New Zealand was granted Test status.

 In 1929/30 the M.C.C toured NZ and played 4 Tests all of 3 days in duration.
 New Zealand lost its first Test match but drew the next 3.
 In the second Test Stewie Dempster and Jackie Mills put on 276 for the first wicket.
 This is still the highest partnership for New Zealand against England.
 New Zealand first played South Africa in 1931–32 in a three match series but were unable to secure Test matches against any teams other than England before World War II ended all Test cricket for 7 years.
 A Test tour by Australia, planned for February and March 1940, was cancelled after the outbreak of the war.